sergbanderlogin/doconalystyle-app/README.md

 54. Add Advanced Search Filter
     1.  filter by category
     2.  filter by price range
     3.  filter by average rating
+55. Complete Advanced Search
+    1.  filter by price
+    2.  filter by rating
+    3.  sort by price, rating, ...

 # doconalystyle-app